 As the world continues to evolve, so too does the world of training.
 In recent months alone, there has been a major shift into the virtual world.
 So how can your team deliver effective virtual training using the skills that as Learning & Development professionals, they have already acquired as accomplished face-to-face, co-located trainers?

-How to Deliver Effective Virtual Training with Best Practices
+5 Best Practice Methods to Deliver Effective Virtual Training

 The virtual environment is different to the physical one, so virtual delivery needs to reflect this difference.
 Simply taking slides designed for face-to-face workshops and delivering them virtually will not work without making some integral changes.

 Have you ever been in a similar situation?
 Get in touch to learn more about our Delivering presentations virtually workshop.

 Here are 5 key best practices for virtual training that will help your colleagues to be better virtual trainers, giving better engagement from participants and enhanced learning transfer.

 It is important to be familiar with whichever platform has been chosen for the delivery, be that Zoom, MS Teams, Citrix WebEx Training Centre, etc. Trainers must invest the time to explore the full functionality of the platform and discover its limitations and practice seamlessly using all aspects.

 Your trainers need to be able to navigate the platform confidence throughout their virtual workshop, so that they are equipped to deal with any complications that may arise and give their participants a clear feeling of competence.